Marketing automation that prioritizes personalization is a non-negotiable

 October 31, 2023

-Image features lemon font on a salmon-colored background that fades into lavender and then lemon in the lower right corner, which features the Klaviyo flag.
+Image features lemon font on a salmon-colored background that fades into lavender in the lower right corner, which features the Klaviyo flag.
 The text on the image reads "Marketing automation: personalization is a non-negotiable"

 Imagine you order a pair of hiking boots from your favorite outdoor apparel store.